 What Are Possessive Pronouns?

-Please note that the possessive pronouns used for the second person singular and second person plural forms are the same.
+Pay attention that the possessive pronouns used for the second person singular and second person plural forms are the same (Yours).

 Is this novel